minio/docs/source/includes/k8s/install-minio-kubectl-plugin.rst

          kubectl minio version

-      The output should display the Operator version as |operator-version-stable|.
+      The output should display the Operator version as 5.0.14.